on all US orders over $60

 Collagen-boosting protein powders seem to be an easy solution, but many are doing more harm than good.
 The FDA allows shockingly high levels of pesticides and heavy metals in non-organic products, and independent lab tests are showing that the bitter truth about bone broth powders and collagen powders is that they are often contaminated.
 Collagen, gelatin, and bone broth protein powders that are made from the bones of animals that haven’t been fed an organic diet are a concentrated source of all of the chemicals and heavy metals they’ve stored in their bones from their feed, water, and air.
 These toxins are passed to you and eliminated through your skin, leaving their mark on the way out.

-Make the switch to grass fed beef bone broth and clean Whey Protein Powder and ditch the bone broth powder, because I haven’t found a single bone broth powder that doesn’t have alarmingly high levels of toxins.
+Make the switch to grass fed beef bone broth and clean whey protein powder, like our Fat Flush Whey Protein, and ditch the bone broth powder, because I haven’t found a single bone broth powder that doesn’t have alarmingly high levels of toxins.
 If collagen-based protein powders are a staple in your weight loss diet and you don’t want to give them up, then choose a collagen powder made with at least 95 percent organic ingredients.

 Another key to preventing collagen loss is to remove the anti-nutrients that damage your collagen.
 You can start by quitting smoking.
 Nicotine constricts the blood vessels in the skin.
 This causes reduced blood flow and decreases nutrient and oxygen delivery, which damages your delicate skin tissue and causes wrinkles.
 Even secondhand smoke contains chemicals that cause wrinkles by damaging both the collagen and elastin proteins in the skin.